-I think of my work as similar to that of a poet who writes about the everyday, but instead of wordplay, I express myself in paint.
-It is very important to me that my work evolves from a narrative.
-I’m commonly reflecting on stories I have been told or experiences I have had.
-I love to include humor in my work—usually a sense of playfulness around things that are common and ordinary.
-And whether I paint landscape, food, or portraits of objects, these are all a form of landscape to me.
-I paint about the relationships between things and our relationship to things.
+I think of my work as similar to that of a poet who writes about the everyday, but instead of words, I am using paint.
+I engage in narratives.
+I’m reflecting on stories I have been told or experiences I have had, often with a sense of playfulness around things that are common and ordinary.
+My paintings are landscapes, even if depicting portraits of objects, they are all a landscape to me.
+I paint about the relationships between elements and our relationship to these images.

 Rachel Campbell is originally from New Zealand, and has been living in the USA since 2003.
 She studied art in both New Zealand and Canada, and has also spent time living and exhibiting in the UK and Germany.